-Convenience, cost savings and accessibility to a diverse community of job candidates are a few reasons why some companies, including military-ready employers, shifted their efforts to virtual recruiting prior to the threat of COVID-19.
+Convenience, cost savings, and accessibility to a diverse community of job candidates are a few reasons why some companies, including military-ready employers, have shifted their efforts to primarily virtual recruiting.

 One tool in a virtual recruiting strategy is the virtual hiring fair, a web-based platform that allows job candidates to attend hiring events from the comfort of their homes.
 While virtual career fairs are convenient for both the recruiter and the job seeker, these hiring fairs aren’t casual interactions.
 Job seekers must approach virtual career fairs with the same level of professionalism they would bring to an in-person hiring event.

 Here are three tips for veterans, transitioning service members, and military spouses who want to stand out to recruiters during a virtual hiring event.